 Next on my list is a country that’s somewhat off the beaten track.
-Fly north-west of the U.K., over the Norwegian Sea, you’ll reach gorgeous Iceland.
+Fly north-west of the U.K., over the Norwegian Sea, you’ll reach the gorgeous country of Iceland.

 Imagine a geography textbook coming to life all around you, and you’ve pretty much imagined Iceland.
 From active volcanoes to towering glaciers, Iceland has it all on shown to admire and awe at.

 You’ll want to base yourself out of Reykjavík, the country’s capital city.
 For your downtime, there are lots of museums and great street tours.

-Iceland’s real magic is in its rural landscape.
+But Iceland’s real magic is in its rural landscape.
 There are so many tours and excursions to its geographical wonders.
+For women traveling alone it’s perfect, as there are ample opportunities to see the beauty of the country with a guided tour or group.

 Most of these tours are by bus or car.
 More often than not they’ll happily pick you up from your hotel.